aaronvdberg/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Project 0x00.
 Shell Basics

-This project was carried out during my fullstack software engeneering training at [ALX Africa](https://www.alxafrica.com/) and aims to practive the basic commands related to the navigation snd file management in shell.
+This project was carried out during my full-stack software engineering training at [ALX Africa](https://www.alxafrica.com/) and aims to practice the basic commands related to navigation and file management in the shell.

 ## Technologies